ray-project/ray/doc/source/ray-air/trainer.rst

 You can provide multiple datasets to a trainer via the ``datasets`` parameter.
 If ``datasets`` includes a training dataset (denoted by the "train" key), then it will be split into multiple dataset shards, with each worker training on a single shard.
 All other datasets will not be split.
-You can access the data shard within a worker via ``session.get_dataset_shard()``.
+You can access the data shard within a worker via ``session.get_dataset_shard()``, and use `iter_tf_batches` or `iter_torch_batches` to generate batches of Tensorflow or Pytorch tensors.
 You can read more about :ref:`data ingest <air-ingest>` here.

 Read more about :ref:`Ray Train's Deep Learning Trainers <train-user-guide>`.